krzentner/language-world/data/text-davinci-003/goal_md/bin-picking-1.md

     Steps:  1.
-Reach for the cube  2.
-Grab the cube with the gripper  3.
-Reach for the target bin  4.
-Place the cube in the target bin.
-    The first step is to reach for the cube.
-We can do this by moving the robot's gripper directly to the cube, if the target is visible.
+Put gripper above cube  2.
+Drop gripper around cube  3.
+Close gripper around cube  4.
+Move cube to bin  5.
+Move gripper away from bin
+    First, put the gripper above cube in order to grab it.
-    - When the robot's gripper is not near cube, move the robot's gripper until the robot's gripper is near the cube Once the robot's gripper is near the cube, the robot can grab the cube by closing the gripper
+    - When the robot's gripper is not near the cube, move the robot's gripper until the robot's gripper is above the cube If the gripper is not around the cube, put it around the cube.
-    - When the robot's gripper is near the cube and the robot's gripper is open, move the robot's gripper until the robot's gripper is above the cube
+    - When the robot's gripper is not around cube and the robot's gripper is open, move the robot's gripper until the robot's gripper is near the cube and the robot's gripper is closed
+    If the gripper is near the cube and closed, it should be able to pick up the cube just by moving away.
-    Once the robot's gripper is closed around the cube, we can start to move toward the target bin.
+    - When the robot's gripper is above cube and the robot's gripper is closed, move the robot's gripper until the robot's gripper is near the bin
+    Now move the cube to the target bin.
-    - When the robot's gripper is above the cube, move the robot's gripper until the robot's gripper is near the target bin Once the robot's gripper is near the target bin, the robot can place the cube inside by opening the gripper and then releasing it.
+    - When the robot's gripper is near the bin, move the robot's gripper until cube is in bin Once the cube is in the bin, the robot can remove the gripper away from the bin.
-    - When the robot's gripper is near the target bin and the robot's gripper is closed, move the robot's gripper until the robot's gripper is above the bin
+    - When cube is in bin, move the robot's gripper until the robot's gripper is away from bin